-- 1. Loosen the axle nut. - 2.
-Lift the rear wheel off the ground according to the procedure on page 7-28. - Fully loosen the locknut, and then loosen the drive chain slack adjusting bolt on each side of the swingarm. - 4.
+- Loosen the axle nut. - 2.
+Lift the rear wheel off the ground.
+(See page 7-28.) - Loosen the locknut, and then loosen the drive chain slack adjusting bolt on each side of the swingarm. - 4.
 Remove the axle nut and washer.

 - 1. Axle nut

 - 2. Washer

 - 3. Locknut

 - 4. Drive chain slack adjusting bolt

-- 5. Push the wheel forward, and then remove the drive chain from the rear sprocket.
+- Push the wheel forward, and then remove the drive chain from the rear sprocket.

-- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain does not need to be disassembled in order to remove and install the rear wheel.

-6. While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.
+- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain does not need to be disassembled in order to remove and install the rear wheel. - While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.